 What types of materials tend to trap heat?
 Usually synthetics like polyester, which tend to be less breathable than their natural counterparts like cotton, linen, or even wool.
 Natural fibers can also help wick away moisture like sweat—which can cause you to wake up damp and shivering.
 “Percale is a good cotton to choose for sheets to keep the body cool,” says Robbins.

 You can opt for pillows, mattresses, or mattress covers made with cooling fibers, too, Robbins explains.
-Consider looking for ones made with Celliant, a responsive, thermoactive fiber that converts body heat to infrared light to support healthy blood flow and improve sleep quality.
-In fact, clinical trials show that Celliant can have a cooling effect and help you fall asleep faster, says Robbins.
-(If you’re super serious about staying cool, you can also wear clothing made with Celliant to bed.)
+Consider looking for ones made with Celliant®, a responsive textile technology that converts body heat to infrared energy.
+When your muscle and tissue absorb this energy, it increases blood flow and local circulation.
+And that helps you sleep deeper and recover faster.
+Clinical trials also show that Celliant® can have a cooling effect and help you fall asleep faster, says Robbins.
+(If you’re super serious about staying cool, you can also wear clothing made with Celliant® to bed.)